 At Boulders Edge Cabin and Tipi Retreat allows visitors to experience the magic and tranquility of camping in traditional Sioux Native American tipis, reminiscent of “Dances with Wolves.”
 Each tipi sleeps 10 comfortably, sits on a wooden deck and has a wood-burning stove inside.
 Guests provide their own sleeping gear cot or mattress, sleeping bag, and chairs.
 But picnic tables, fire rings, and a solar shower are provided.

-It’s “All Aboard!” for guests Lazy Lane Cabins’ Caboose at Steep Woods, an antique train caboose hidden in the woods.
-A huge hit with kids, railroad buffs and anyone seeking an unusual escape, the caboose has been transformed into a fully equipped cabin that sleeps five and features kitchenette, full bath and a cozy fire pit just outside the door.
+It’s “All Aboard!” for guests Hocking Hills Caboose, an antique train caboose hidden in the woods.
+A huge hit with kids, railroad buffs and anyone seeking an unusual escape, the caboose has been transformed into a fully equipped cabin that sleeps five and features a kitchenette, full bath, and a cozy fire pit just outside the door.

 Accommodations at Fiddlestix, courtesy of Hocking Hills, Ohio; opinions expressed are my own.

 Photos courtesy of Diana Rowe, Boulders Edge Cabin & Tipi Retreat, Lazy Lane Cabins’ Caboose at Steep Woods, Ravenwood Castle’s Medieval Village, The Glenlaurel Scottish Inn, and Jamie Rhein.